TykTechnologies/tyk/README.md

 git clone https://github.com/TykTechnologies/tyk
 go build
 ```
-Go version 1.12 is required to build `master`, the current development version.
+Go version 1.19 is required to build `master`, the current development version.
 Tyk is officially supported on `Linux/amd64`, `Linux/i386` and `Linux/arm64`.

-Tests are run against both Go versions 1.12, 1.13, 1.14 and 1.15, however at present, only Go 1.12 is officially supported.
-In order to run tests locally use the following command:
+To run tests locally use the following command:
 ```console
 go test ./...
 ```